broadinstitute/cromwell/docs/SubWorkflows.md

 In order to support the composition and reuse of workflows, WDL allows the execution of an entire workflow as a step in a larger workflow.
 When a workflow calls another workflow, that second workflow is referred to as a sub-workflow.
-Note that sub-workflows can themselves contain sub-workflows and so on and there is no explicit limit as to how deeply workflows can be nested.
+Note that sub-workflows can themselves contain sub-workflows and so on, and there is no explicit limit as to how deeply workflows can be nested.
 Cromwell supports execution of such workflows.

-However, that a single WDL file can contain only a single workflow definition.
+However, a single WDL file can contain only a single workflow definition.
 In order to reference a sub-workflow, the import directive can be used to bring that sub-workflow into existence and referenced by it's alias and name.
-See the [documentation on imports](Imports.md) for more details of how to declare and reference tasks and workflows via imports.
+See the [documentation on Imports](Imports.md) for more details of how to declare and reference tasks and workflows via imports.

 **Execution**